 Then life happened.
 I became a father.
 And it became easier to replace my feature filmmaking dreams with a 9 to 5 job.
-I landed an interview at a video production company, and totally blew it.
+I landed an interview at a video production company and blew it.
 I went back home, feeling bad about the interview.
 And my wife asked an important question:

-“Baby, do you really want to teach our child to do something you don’t love just to make money?”
+“Baby, do you want to teach our child to do something you don’t love just to make money?”

 Storage Unit Filmmaking

 I thought she was crazy.
 But her statement rang true to me.
 So instead of applying for more conventional jobs, I continued finding work as a freelance videographer.
 That led us to move from Philly to Durham, NC.
-My wife is from North Carolina and all her family is there.
+My wife is from North Carolina, and all her family is there.
 And we wanted our daughter to be around her cousins and her nana.

-I had no plan, but I was being consistent, going to my storage unit studio and making stuff.
+I had no plan, but I was consistent, going to my storage unit studio and making stuff.
 I was also having some fun.
 At this time, there was no script.
-So I started filming what I thought were cool scenes and sequences, including going over a cliff in the convertible:
+So I started filming what I thought were incredible scenes and sequences, including going over a cliff in the convertible:

 I Was Making A Movie!

-I cut it so close, that on the day of my screening, I screened my movie from my Final Cut Pro edit timeline.
+I cut it so close that on the day of my screening, I screened my movie from my Final Cut Pro edit timeline.
 This is because I had been editing straight since I completed principal photography.
 I had no time to bounce out an mp4 to give to the festival.

-My Movie Was Bad, But Good…
+My Movie Was Bad But Good

 My movie was good because the heart of my theme came through.
-The story is about a soon-to-be-father stuck in the desert at night fighting for his life against giant scorpions that want to eat him for dinner.
+The story is about a soon-to-be-father stuck in the desert at night, fighting for his life against giant scorpions that want to eat him for dinner.

 Recently a working screenwriter discovered my films online.
-He reached out and told me there are agents and managers excited to see my work.
+He reached out and told me agents and managers are excited to see my work.
 On top of this, I’ve been invited to participate in a film festival panel.
 And I’m in the process of writing my next storage unit feature.
 So stuff is happening.